a-slide/pycoMeth/docs/installation.md

 pip install --index-url https://test.pypi.org/simple/ pycoMeth -U
 ```

-## Option 2: Installation with conda from Anacounda cloud
+## Option 2: Installation with conda from Anaconda cloud

 **If you want to be sure to get the last version don't forget to add my channel and to specify the last version number**